-He was lead counsel in Rosen v BMO, which was the first overtime misclassification case to be certified in Ontario (and not overturned on appeal), and was settled in 2016.
-He is also lead counsel in Papassay v HMQ involving allegations about the Children’s Aid system and a historic failure to make claims on behalf of Crown Wards for abuse they have suffered.
+He was also lead counsel in Rosen v BMO, which was the first overtime misclassification case to be certified in Ontario (and not overturned on appeal), and was settled.

-In Jon’s professional liability defence practice, he has acted for lawyers, home inspectors, dentists, financial advisors and other professionals.
-His commercial litigation practice includes complex commercial disputes, pension litigation as well as other matters such as employment.
+His commercial litigation practice includes complex commercial disputes, pension litigation as well as other matters.

-A list of Jon’s current class action cases is appended below under the Experience tab.
+A partial list of Jon’s class action cases is appended below under the Experience tab.

 Prior to joining Koskie Minsky in 2002, Jon practiced at a large international law firm.
 He was also previously a caseworker and division leader at Downtown Legal Services (a community legal clinic) doing criminal defence work.

 Jon obtained his Bachelor of Laws from the University of Toronto, where he won numerous mooting prizes.
 He also spent a year abroad in Kuala Lumpur, Malaysia at a public health agency focusing on law reform.

 Jon speaks and publishes regularly on issues related to class actions and commercial litigation.